OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-4/README.md

 terraform apply
 ```

-Run the below Terraform command to destroy the EC2:
+Run the below Terraform command to delete the S3 bucket:

 ```
 terraform destroy